A tool to help young people under 18 remove nude images of themselves from the internet, from Childline and the IWF

-As an adult, you can report an image or video of a child directly to the IWF, however if the image is of your child, we would recommend they use Report Remove as Childline will be able to support them.
+As an adult, if you come across a nude or sexual image or video of a child, you can report it directly to the IWF.
+However, if your child has had an image shared online, we recommend that they use Report Remove as Childline will be able to support them.

-Report Remove is a self-reporting tool, so the young person needs to be involved in making the report.
-If the child is 13-17, they will need to prove their age themselves using Yoti.
+Because Report Remove is a self-reporting tool, the young person needs to be involved in making the report.
+If the child is 13-17, they can choose to prove their age themselves using Yoti.
 You can support a young person to use Report Remove.
 Things like helping them find some ID and going through the process together can be really reassuring.

 Children can use Report Remove on their own and don’t need to tell an adult they have made a report.
 Childline will know if a young person has made a report and will send them a message offering further support so the child doesn’t feel alone.